jmonlong/manu-vggafannot/manuscript.md

 ### Annotation of a human pangenome

-Human Pangenome Reference Consotium[@hprc]

-To showcase these commands, we projected annotations for all haplotypes in the latest draft human pangenome (HPRC v1.1 GRCh38-based Minigraph-Cactus pangenome).
+To showcase these commands, we projected annotations for all haplotypes in the latest draft human pangenome (HPRC v1.1 GRCh38-based Minigraph-Cactus pangenome)[@hprc].
 This included genes, segmental duplications, tandem repeats and repeats annotations.
 `vg annotate` can annotate ~4M gene annotations in ~16 mins, and ~5.5M repeats from RepeatMasker in ~9 mins on a single-threaded machine.
 Finally, these rich annotations can then be quickly queried with `vg` and visualized using existing tools like the sequenceTubeMap or Bandage.